SEN Information Report

 Pupils are encouraged to share their views in: weekly PSHE sessions; assemblies and during circle time.

 Pupil views are recorded on their Annual School Report.

 All pupils with an EHCP record their views on the 'All About Me' document which is then collated with other professional reports for the pupil's EHCP review paperwork.

 Where appropriate, pupils are invited to attend meetings, e.g. parents’/ teachers' consultation evenings and Annual/ Phase Transfer reviews for EHCPs.

 How do Governors make sure pupils with additional needs are met?

-The school has a designated Special Education Needs and/or Disabilities Governor, Mr S. Fisher.
+The school has a designated Special Education Needs and/or Disabilities Governor, Mrs H. Betts.

 How do pupils gain admission to Lionel Primary’s Speech and Language Centre?